Amazon unveils new Fire tablets for kids

-San Francisco, April 27 (IANS) Amazon on Tuesday launched all-new Fire Kids Pro tablets for kids aged between 6 to 12 years and the next generation Fire HD 10 Kids tablet for kids aged between 3 to 7 years.
+San Francisco: Amazon on Tuesday launched all-new Fire Kids Pro tablets for kids aged between 6 to 12 years and the next generation Fire HD 10 Kids tablet for kids aged between 3 to 7 years.

 The Fire Kids Pro tablets start at $99.99 for the Fire 7 Kids Pro, $139.99 for the Fire HD 8 Kids Pro and $199.99 for the Fire HD 10 Kids Pro.